alecdalelio/alloydemo/README.md

-# Alloy Bank Application Demo
+# Alloy Integration Demo

-A full-stack web application demonstrating identity verification integration with Alloy's API.
+A complete reference implementation demonstrating how to integrate Alloy's identity verification API into your application.

 ## 🏦 Overview

-This application simulates a bank account opening process, integrating with Alloy's identity verification API to process applicant data and display outcomes based on risk assessment.
+This demo application showcases a bank account opening process with real-time fraud detection powered by Alloy's API.
+It provides a complete example of how to implement identity verification, risk assessment, and automated decisioning in your own applications.

 ### Features

-- **Real-time identity verification** using Alloy's sandbox API
+- **Real-time identity verification** using Alloy's API
 - **Complete form validation** with inline error messages
-- **Three outcome scenarios**: Approved, Manual Review, and Deny
+- **Automated decisioning** with three outcome scenarios
 - **Responsive design** with modern banking UI
 - **Comprehensive error handling** and user feedback
-- **Clean, production-ready code** with proper separation of concerns
+- **Production-ready code** with proper separation of concerns
-- **Interactive presentation mode** for showcasing the assignment
+- **Interactive demo mode** for showcasing integration capabilities

 ## 🚀 Quick Start